Last updated on July 13th, 2022 at 03:27 pm

 Until that fateful day, I thought the way I was feeling was my fault, but the truth was that the medication protocol I was on was keeping me sick.
 After spending 12 hours reading everything on Janie Bowthorpe’s website, I asked my endocrinologist for Armour thyroid medicine — something more than the T4 synthetic medication I had been on.

-He said yes, and my friends will tell you that changing my medication change my life.
+He said yes, and my friends will tell you that changing my medication changed my life.
 I was able to get up off the couch and take on the world.
-Because of this experience I decided to start 8 Women Dream.
-People need to be encouraged to get up of the couch and fight for their dream lives!
+Because of this experience, I decided to start a big dream website.
+People need to be encouraged to get up off the couch and fight for their dream lives.

 Undiagnosed or Under-treated thyroid problems may be the reason

 December is a time for celebration!
 There are gifts to be wrapped, decorations to hang, parties to attend and food to be cooked.
 It’s no wonder that along with holiday cheer, we also feel just plain exhausted.

 But being exhausted during the holidays may not be as normal as you think.
 It could be your thyroid, even if your doctor has pronounced you “normal”, and even if you are already on medication for a thyroid problem.

 For years, thyroid patients have reported being left undiagnosed or under-treated due to the TSH lab test (the medical gold standard of thyroid testing), or they have been forced to cope with lingering hypothyroid symptoms by being placed on the oft-prescribed “T4-only medications” like Synthroid.
 (The problem with that?
 The thyroid makes 5 hormones, not just the one.)

 Even worse, your TSH lab test can remain “normal” for years before it rises high enough to reveal the hypothyroid state you’ve had all along.
 So you live your life in the so-called “normal” state, yet you are tired, or gaining weight, depressed, or seeing other health issues crop up.